Do you want to outsource to China but aren’t sure what the average salary in China is?

 The average salary also depends on several factors like education, industry domain, experience level, and sector (the public and private sectors).

-In China, the average monthly salary is 29,300 Yuan (Chinese Yuan), equating to USD 4,534 (US dollars) per month according to the exchange rate in July 2021.
+In China, the average monthly salary is 29,300 Yuan (Chinese Yuan), equating to USD 4,214 (US dollars) per month according to the exchange rate in May 2023 (according to Salary Explorer).

 Note: Renminbi (abbreviated RMB) is the official currency of China.
 However, we will stick to the Chinese Yuan (CNY), which is the popular, international name for the money, in this article.